PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-12 06:17:58
+Last updated: 2024-04-12 06:18:32
-Random Quote: I feel like love is super dark and no one ever talks about it. - Cassie Howard
+Random Quote: The Horned Lord once said that sorcery is a sword without a hilt.
+There is no safe way to grasp it.  -  Dalla